kevinctofel/excellent_stream/src/posts/Intentional mornings make the day.md

 description: How an intentional morning sets up a framework for me to get things done while also ensuring I'm doing the right things.
 ---

 Earlier this week, I noted that I'd be [sharing more longer form thoughts on my minimalism lifestyle](https://myconscious.stream/blog/Maximum-Minimalism-for-2024/).
-This morning I realized how important my mornings are to that lifestyle.
+Today I want to share how important my mornings are to that lifestyle.
 I take very intentional actions to prepare my day.
 These actions effectively set up the framework of how and where I spend my waking time.

 It's taken many iterations to get the current iteration of this framework.
 Probably around six months of trying different approaches and tweaking along the way.
 But I think I've found a set of steps that works for me.